kvelcich/Course_Equivalency/README.md

 * No refresh when deleting
 * Add all SCU courses
 * Sort search results
-* Ignore case for string comparison
+* Ignore case for string comparison - kinda